 These problems all affect the proper mixture and efficiency of fuel being burned.
 This results in soot buildup, which in turn makes the problems even worse.
 Fortunately, this cause-and-effect cycle can usually be identified early by symptoms that affect the car's drivability.
 Pay attention to stumbling, stalling, misfiring and hesitation, all of which indicate potential engine efficiency problems.
 These problems all require repair or replacement to restore proper combustion, improve engine efficiency and restore overall drivability.

-If you're looking for more information about ways to prevent soot buildup in engines, follow the link on the next page.
+If you're looking for more information about ways to prevent soot buildup in engines, follow the link below.

 - Amsoil.
 "The Harmful Effects of Engine Soot."
 (June 6, 2011) http://www.performanceoiltechnology.com/engine_soot.htm